-Query statistics are aggregated statistics for queries, gathered in 1, 10, and 60 minute intervals.
-Statistics are collected for queries that completed successfully as well as queries that failed, timed out, or were canceled by the user.
+Query statistics are aggregated statistics for queries (including DML statements and change stream queries), gathered in 1, 10, and 60 minute intervals.
+Statistics are collected for statements that completed successfully as well as those that failed, timed out, or were canceled by the user.

 The statistics include highest CPU usage, total query execution counts, average latency, most data scanned, and additional basic query statistics.
 Use these statistics to help identify expensive, frequently run or data-intensive queries.